mjastad/calm_workshop/orchestration/calm_workshop_orchestration.rst

 and community created tools.
 Essentially, how much code is out there that my team and I can use to get this into our infrastructure?

+**Puppet**

+Puppet has the Puppet Forge, which is expansive, hovering around five thousand modules.
+Here, modules are separated by Puppet Supported (built by Puppet) and Puppet Approved, the top rated modules created by the community.
+Puppet recently put out a module supporting Azure servers, so if you’re in Microsoft land, there’s a place at the table for you.
+Like Chef, installation is straightforward via your terminal.
+New modules are added to your Puppetfile.

 **Chef**

 Chef has the Chef Supermarket which contains over three thousand cookbooks contributed by over seventy-thousand chefs.